-Bubble Watch: Under .500 might be no problem in 2019
+Bubble Watch: Under .500 might not be a problem in 2019

 Both of TCU's Quad 1 wins this season have come against Iowa State, the latest being the Horned Frogs' 75-72 victory over the Cyclones in Fort Worth.
 Jamie Dixon's team is regarded as a probable No. 10 seed even though, in most years, a 6-8 record in conference play in late February would be an object of at least modest concern.
 After all, no team that's finished more than two games under .500 in major-conference play has earned an at-large bid since 1998.
 Then again, the Big 12 is doling out ugly conference records to more than one at-large hopeful in 2019, and TCU's NET ranking was a thoroughly respectable No. 41 at tip-off against ISU.
 The final conference record might not be pretty for the Frogs, but this team and its two Quad 1 wins are looking increasingly at home in the bracket.
 (Updated: Feb.
 23)

 Don't be fooled by the 5-9 record in Big 12 play: Oklahoma might have the most solid path to an at-large bid of any 5-9 team in history.
-Start with the fact the Sooners are projected as a No. 10 seed, a couple lines above real danger and suspense.
+Start with the fact the Sooners are projected as a No. 10 seed, a couple of lines above real danger and suspense.
 Part of this is good fortune: OU's wins over Wofford (at home) and Florida (on a neutral floor) have served Lon Kruger's team well as the season has progressed.
 Speaking of good fortune, Kerwin Roach II missed the game in which Texas lost by two points to Oklahoma in Norman, and that game counts as a "we'll take that" Quad 2 win for the Sooners.
 Lastly, OU took the floor on Saturday flashing a higher NET ranking than a safe tournament bet like Syracuse.
 Mark Twain said Wagner's music is better than it sounds.
 Oklahoma's at-large cred is kind of like that.
 (Updated: Feb.
 23)

 Big East